cockroachdb/docs/v2.2/transactions.md

 1. When the client/driver is using the [PostgreSQL Extended Query protocol](https://www.postgresql.org/docs/10/static/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY), a batch is made up of all queries sent in between two `Sync` messages.
 Many drivers support such batches through explicit batching constructs.
 Auto-retrying of such batches is **supported as of CockroachDB v2.0**.

-2. The the client/driver is using the [PostgreSQL Simple Query protocol](https://www.postgresql.org/docs/10/static/protocol-flow.html#id-1.10.5.7.4), a batch is made up semicolon-separated strings sent as a unit to CockroachDB.
+2. When the client/driver is using the [PostgreSQL Simple Query protocol](https://www.postgresql.org/docs/10/static/protocol-flow.html#id-1.10.5.7.4), a batch is made up of semicolon-separated strings sent as a unit to CockroachDB.
 For example, in Go, this code would send a single batch (which would be automatically retried):

     ~~~ go
     db.Exec(